 Perceived Value, True Costs

-The masterclass ‘Perceived Value, True Costs’ will deep dive in the commercial capabilities of the industrial sales and marketing professionals to create, price and sell value derived from sustainability.
+The masterclass ‘Perceived Value, True Costs’ will deep-dive into the commercial capabilities of industrial sales and marketing professionals to create, price and sell value derived from sustainability.
 The European Green Deal – as a code of Conduct – imposes a regulatory impact on the business going forward.
-How to value the true costs of sustainable produced food ingredients?
-Top consultants provide insights how to value intangible benefits coming from sustainable food ingredients.
+How to value the true costs of sustainably produced food ingredients?
+Top consultants provide insights on how to value intangible benefits coming from sustainable food ingredients.

-Producers of food ingredients are direct global supply chains, source raw materials and manufacture food ingredients with certain technical features.
+Producers of food ingredients direct global supply chains, source raw materials and manufacture food ingredients with certain technical features.
 Sales and marketing professionals in the food ingredients industry value and sell these features such as taste, texture, shelf life, stability, food safety as tangible benefits.
-However, with sustainability, suppliers of food ingredients today proclaim to value and sell a better world.
-Such as increased levels of animal wellfare and biodiversity, deforestation no child labour or a reasonable income for farmers.
+However, following the sustainability trend, suppliers of food ingredients today proclaim to value and sell a better world.
+These claims go from increased levels of animal welfare and biodiversity, deforestation prevention, no child labour or a reasonable income for farmers.

-To be able to address one or more of the 17 SDG’s with a solutions coming from food ingredients brings value to the table of the customer.
+The ability to address one or more of the 17 SDG’s with a solution coming from food ingredients brings value to the table of the customer.
 But how to value, price and sell this solution?
 Will your customer demand a lower price and be part of the problem or accept a higher price and be part of the solution?
-Participants will acquire insights about valueing intangable benefits and become familiar with value selling techniques.
+Participants will acquire insights about valuing intangible benefits and they will become familiar with value selling techniques.

-The masterclass will be held on three days:
+The masterclass will take place on the three following days:

 22-23 June, 2022